demlabs-cellframe/python-cellframe/release/docs/pycfhelpers/pycfhelpers.node.md

 ##### att(message: str)

-Log an attention message.
+Log a message with the ATTENTION level.

 * **Parameters:**
 	* **message** (*str*) – The attention message.

 ##### critical(message: str)

-Log a critical error message.
+Log a message with the CRITICAL level

 * **Parameters:**
 	* **message** (*str*) – The critical error message.

 ##### dap(message: str)

-Log a message specific to the DAP framework.
+Log a message with the DAP level

 * **Parameters:**
 	* **message** (*str*) – The DAP-specific message.

 ##### debug(message: str)

-Log a debug message.
+Log a message with the DEBUG level.

 * **Parameters:**
 	* **message** (*str*) – The debug message.

 ##### error(message: str)

-Log an error message.
+Log a message with the ERROR level.

 * **Parameters:**
 	* **message** (*str*) – The error message.

 ##### info(message: str)

-Log an informational message.
+Log a message with the INFO level

 * **Parameters:**
 	* **message** (*str*) – The informational message.

 ##### message(message: str)

-Log a generic message.
+Log a message with the MESSAGE level

 * **Parameters:**
 	* **message** (*str*) – The generic message.

 ##### notice(message: str)

-Log a notice message.
+Log a message with the NOTICE level.

 * **Parameters:**
 	* **message** (*str*) – The notice message.

 ##### warning(message: str)

-Log a warning message.
+Log a message with the WARNING level.

 * **Parameters:**
 	* **message** (*str*) – The warning message.